CANITEY/obsidian/4 - Indexes/0 - RTFM.md

-here you gather the notes within the tag and give them a logical structure, all notes in a certain tag will appear here, just give them a logical way to understand why are they
+here you gather the notes within the tag and give them a logical structure, all notes in a certain tag will appear here, just give them a logical way to understand why are they here